neondatabase/website/content/docs/serverless/serverless-driver.md

 ### Pool or Client

 The `Pool` and `Client` constructors, which support querying over WebSockets, provide session and transaction support, as well as `node-postgres` compatibility.
-The API guide for the `Pool` and `Client` constructors can be found in the [node-postgres](https://node-postgres.com/) documentation.
+You can find the API guide for the `Pool` and `Client` constructors in the [node-postgres](https://node-postgres.com/) documentation.

 You should use the driver with `Pool` or `Client` in the following scenarios: